The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Mitigations

 \subsection{Mitigating KV Cache Leakages}

 \ignore{

 }

 \textbf{Design.} A straightforward approach to mitigate KV cache leakages is to eliminate any sharing across requests.
 However, this would negate the computational and cost savings associated with caching.
 Noting that PSA recovers the request token by token by observing per-token timing differences, we explore the effect of a simple mitigation strategy that the prefix cache can only be shared in units of at least $K$ tokens ($K = 2, 3, 4$ etc.).
 In SGLang, this could be achieved by modifying the radix tree structure used to manage the KV cache.
-To prevent the leakages of cache-aware task scheduling, the scheduling policy in SGLang needs to be modified to prioritize requests that have at least $K$ shared prefix tokens.
-Requests with fewer than $K$ shared prefix tokens would still be placed in the waiting list.
 This approach reduces the likelihood of KV cache sharing, but it is unlikely to significantly impact performance.